FreshBGN/alpha-wow-grafix/README.md

 <b>Instructions:</b>

+Step 0: If you're using one of our batch files for AMD graphics cards (from the releases section), ONLY follow the instructions in Step 5.
+All other steps are done automatically by the script.

 Step 1: Download the Mesa 23.0.2 package from [here](https://github.com/pal1000/mesa-dist-win/releases/tag/23.0.2).
 You may try the different packages provided there, but this fix has only been tested with `mesa3d-23.0.2-release-mingw.7z` so I recommend that one.

 Step 2: Unpack the mesa driver into a subdirectory of your WoW root folder. (e.g. in my case C:\\Users\\\<user>\\Downloads\\WoW 0.5.3\\mesa3d-23.0.2-release-mingw\\)

 Step 3: Open a Command Prompt window as Administrator and navigate to the mesa folder (cd \<wow root>\\\<mesa root>\)

+Step 4: Type `perappdeploy`.

-Step 4: Type `perappdeploy` and follow the installation utility as listed below:
+Step 5: Follow the installation utility as listed below:

     -At "path to folder holding application executable", provide the full path to your WoW root directory (e.g. in my case C:\Users\<user>\Downloads\WoW 0.5.3)